 KAZIUK 2019 IN POZNAN

-On the first Sunday of March, the 26th edition of Kaziuk Wileński, a fair, which has been held in Vilnius for four hundred years, was held in Poznań.
-Celebrations in honor of Saint.
-Casimir the Prince was organized by the Society of Vilnius Lovers and the Vilnius Land Branch in Poznań, which this year celebrated XXX anniversary of their activity.
+On the first Sunday of March, Poznan celebrated the 26th edition of Kaziuk Wileński, a fair, which has been held in Vilnius for four hundred years.
+Celebrations in honor of Saint Casimir the Prince were organized by the Poznań Branch of Vilnius and Vilnius Land Society, which at the same time celebrated 30 years of operation.

-The genesis of this holiday dates back to 1602, when Pope Clement VIII proclaimed the prince Kazimierz Jagiellończyk a saint.
+The genesis of this holiday dates back to 1602, when Pope Clement VIII proclaimed the Prince Kazimierz Jagiellończyk a saint.
 The beginning of the fair itself, however, is associated with the solemn transfer of the saint's relic to the Vilnius cathedral in 1636.
-Since then, the anniversary of the transfer of the relics has been celebrated annually every year.
+Since then, it has been celebrated annually.

-Currently, the festival is a three-day fair, which takes place in various places around the city with artistic performances.
+Currently, the festival is a three-day fair, which takes place in various places around the city and is packed with artistic performances.
 Kaziuki is celebrated not only in Vilnius, but also in other cities in Lithuania, as well as, for example, in Grodno, Belarus.
-Currently, fairs are also organized in many Polish cities, eg in Poznań, Września, Szczecin or Białystok.
+Currently, fairs are also organized in many Polish cities, for instance in Poznań, Września, Szczecin or Białystok.

 The fair has permanently inscribed in the landscape of the city of Poznań and attracts crowds of residents and guests each year.
-At the Kaziuk baza fair you can buy Vilnius specialties such as cepeliny or breads of Vilnius, moreover beautiful palm trees, Kaziuki hearts, handicrafts and many more.
+At the Kaziuki fair you can buy Vilnius specialties such as cepeliny or breads of Vilnius, beautiful palm trees and other handicrafts.